nanshaqundao/simple_money_transfer/README.md

 ## Usage

+ - Perform maven package to build the jar file.
-Run the Jar file
+ - Run the Jar file

 ## Explanation

-It is using JDK11 to compile and build.
+ - It is using JDK11 to compile and build.
-It is using the simple H2 in memory database for the demo
+ - It is using the simple H2 in memory database for the demo
+ - The pre-load data are three user accounts "Jack", "Richard" and "Tom"

 ## API